Abbey Rader

-Abbey Rader (October 14, 1943) is an American avant-garde jazz drummer.
+Abbey Rader (October 14, 1943 – September 2025) was an American avant-garde jazz drummer.
 Throughout his childhood and early career, he worked in New York City where loft jazz, bebop, and free jazz influenced him.
 He played and taught across Europe in the 1970s and 1980s and then returned to North America to create music that combines free jazz, martial arts, and Buddhism.
 He has recorded over twenty-five albums as a leader and has worked with Dave Liebman, John Handy, Billy Bang, Dr. L. Subramaniam, and Mal Waldron in a career spanning over four decades.

 Rader's album First Gathering was named one of the Best of 2015.
 It's the first album from his West Coast Quartet with Peter Kuhn, Kyle Motl and Drew Ceccato.
 His album, Reunion, was released on July 23, 2016 and is a recording of his live October 31, 2012 performance at PAX: Performing Arts Exchange in Miami, Florida.
 This was an improvised performance including Kidd Jordan, John McMinn, Kyle Motl, and Noah Brandmark.

 The Message, was released in August 2014 and is a recording of his live January 2014 radio performance on Evenin' Jazz with the Real Tracy Fields at WLRN Miami.
 The Message was named one of the Best of 2014 by Avant Music News.

 Before this, his quartet featuring John McMinn, Noah Brandmark and Kyle Motl released their second recording, Reach for the Skies a runner-up for Album of Year in 2013.
 Their first album, Live at PAX, was named one of the Best of 2012.
-In 1999 Rader's Ballistics of Yin and Yang, was awarded as one of the year's best jazz albums, "providing a glimmer of hope that the art form will live on into the next millennium".